This article is part of a larger series on How to Do Payroll.

 Along with federal unemployment insurance taxes (FUTA), employers in D.C. are required to file D.C. unemployment insurance taxes.
-Unlike federal rules and those in other states, in D.C. there is no minimum wage amount before UI taxes must be paid.
+Unlike federal rules and those in other states, there is no minimum wage amount before UI taxes must be paid.
 This means that even if you have only one employee, no matter how much you pay them, you are liable for UI taxes.

 New employers in the District of Columbia are assigned a standard tax rate of 2.7%.
 This tax, paid on the first $9,000 of wages paid to each employee, funds the unemployment benefits used to pay workers who are no longer employed.
 Established employers are subject to a lower (or higher) tax rate depending on their experience rating.
 The experience rating is determined by:

 - Whether a claim has been filed against an employer